 Why compliance management can never be covered by AI

+The topic compliance chatbot is heatedly discussed at the moment.
 With constantly evolving technologies, the question of what role people still play in working life is also becoming increasingly important.
 Many manual tasks in the manufacturing industry are already being performed by machines.
 They are also used in the digital world.
 The keyword here is Robotic Process Automation (RPA), i.e. process automation controlled by robots.

 In this blog post we deal with exactly this topic and with the question of why artificial intelligence can never completely cover the compliance management in a company.